banked/heroes/cmsContent/siteInformation/privacyPolicyContent.md

 When we transfer your personal data outside the EEA (or the UK once the Brexit transition period has ended), we will take appropriate steps to protect your information, including:

 - entering into agreements with third parties who will receive your personal data, which include the &quot;Standard Contractual Clauses&quot;, being clauses the European Commission (or the equivalent UK body once the Brexit transition period has ended) has determined offer adequate protection for your information; or
-- nly transferring the information to organisations within countries that the European Commission and/or the UK (depending on the circumstances) has judged offers adequate protection for your information.
+- only transferring the information to organisations within countries that the European Commission and/or the UK (depending on the circumstances) has judged offers adequate protection for your information.

 ## Data security